dwkim78/ASTRiDE/README.md

   <br/><br/>
   * Link streaks by their slopes
-    * ASTRiDE finally detected two streaks.
-However, as you can see, these two streaks are not really separated two streaks.
+    * As shown in the above image, ASTRiDE finally detected two streaks.
+However, these two streaks are not really separated two streaks.
 They seem to be one streak, but separately detected since the middle part of the streak is disconnected.
-This can happen for fast moving objects.
-ASTRiDE connects (i.e. link) such streaks by their slopes derived from linear line fitting.
-If their slopes are within the "connectivity_angle", and also the slope between the two centers of the two streaks are within the "connectivity_angle" with each streak, ASTRiDE then determines that the two streaks are connected.
-This is why the "all.png" shown in the [section "Test"](#3-test) has only one red dashed-line box around the two streaks.
+This can happen for any kind of fast moving objects (e.g. meteor, satellites, etc).
+ASTRiDE connects (i.e. link) such streaks by their slopes derived using the linear line fitting.
+If their slopes are within the "connectivity_angle", and also the slope between the two centers of the two streaks are within the "connectivity_angle" with each streak, ASTRiDE determines that the two streaks are connected.
+This is why the "all.png" shown in the [section "Test"](#3-test) has only one red dashed-line box surrounding the two streaks.
 If one streak (i.e. s1) is determined to be linked with another streak (i.e. s2), s1's "connectivity" value is the index of s2.
 If s2 is again linked with s3, then again s2's "connectivity" is the index of s3.
 If s3 is not linked with any other streaks, s3's "connectivity" is -1.

 Note that all the information derived during the streak detection procedures are accessible using the Streak instance